 Anderson Lodge Healing Centre for Women

-On April 1st, 2004, the Circle of Eagles Lodge Society entered into a contract with the Corrections Services Canada and It currently has eight (8) beds for women who are at some stage of involvement with the Correctional System (day parole, full parole, statutory release, the Electronic Monitoring Program, probation or bail), and offers a structured, supportive environment for their reintegration into society.
+On April 1st, 2004, the Circle of Eagles Lodge Society entered into a contract with the Corrections Services Canada and it currently has eight (8) beds for women who are at some stage of involvement with the Correctional System, on Conditional Releases (day parole, full parole, statutory release, the Electronic Monitoring Program, probation or bail), and offers a structured, supportive environment for their reintegration into society.

-The residence itself is located in a beautifully renovated facility to provide a home-like atmosphere.
+The residence itself is in a beautifully renovated facility to provide a home-like atmosphere located in East Vancouver.
 There are ten individual rooms, two living rooms, a large kitchen and dining room, a common room for the Sisters, laundry facilities, and three washrooms.

 Who is eligible to live there?